General Data Protection Regulation (GDPR)

 All data protection work in one module

 GDPR demands documentation, rights handling and traceability across several areas at once.
-Securapilot's GDPR module gathers all data protection work in one place — from records of processing to breaches and processors.
+Securapilot's GDPR module brings records of processing, consents, DSAR, breaches and processors into one system.

-GDPR is built on accountability — you must not only follow the rules, but also be able to prove it.
-Securapilot's GDPR module gives structured documentation of every processing activity, consent, request, breach and processor, with version history and an audit trail.
+GDPR is built on accountability — you must follow the rules and be able to prove it.
+Securapilot's GDPR platform documents every processing activity, consent, request, breach and processor, with version history and full logging.

 Six areas for complete compliance

-The GDPR module covers the entire General Data Protection Regulation in six connected areas.
+The GDPR module covers the General Data Protection Regulation in six connected areas.

 Records of processing